-In a recent study, the GOD/POD kit has been successfully used to assess α -amylase activity directly.^{33,78} That is, the requirement of a glucosidase to hydrolyze the product of α -amylase is omitted (Eq.
-06).
-The method is developed based on the interaction of glucose oxidase with maltose and other products of α -amylase action.^{33,78} The basic principle behind the method is very simple where the products of α -amylase interact with GOD in the presence of O2 resulting in the production of hydrogen peroxide, which is proportional to the amount of colour produced.
-Thus, the modified method only involves 03 steps, step 1: addition of α -amylase and starch into the microtitre plate; step 2: addition of GOD/POD reagent; step 3: measurement of absorbance at 505 nm.
+In a recent study, the GOD/POD kit has been successfully used to assess α -amylase activity directly. ^{33,46} That is, the requirement of a glucosidase to hydrolyse the product of α -amylase is omitted (Eqn (6)).
+The method is developed based on the interaction of GOD with maltose and other products of α -amylase action. ^{33,46} The basic principle behind the method is very simple, where the products of α -amylase interact with GOD in the presence of O2 resulting in the production of H2O2, which is proportional to the amount of colour produced.
+Thus, the modified method only involves three steps, as follows.
+Step 1: addition of α -amylase and starch into the microtitre plate; step 2: addition of GOD/POD reagent; step 3: measurement of absorbance at 505 nm.

 The main concern regarding the method is the interaction of GOD with maltose and other products of α -amylase action.
-The specificity of GOD towards glucose is well documented.^{79-} 81 According to reported literature, GOD does not show any significant interaction with nonglucose sugars.^{82,83} In a work done by Visvanathan et al.,33 GOD was reported to show considerable interaction with maltose, where the sensitivity of GOD towards maltose was only 25-fold lower than glucose.
-The lowest detection limits for glucose and maltose were 0.01 and 0.25 mg/mL, respectively.
-Interestingly, compared to the DNSA method, the GOD/POD method showed higher sensitivity towards maltose and also it showed a higher linearity for varying concentrations of acarbose than the DNSA method.33 Furthermore, the GOD/POD method was also successfully used to measure α -amylase and α -amylase inhibitory activity of samples and in a recently published paper, the interaction of products of α -amylase (maltose and other dextrins) with GOD has been proved without doubts through HPLC studies.78 However, despite the presence of same number of reducing groups in glucose and maltose, there is a clear difference in the sensitivity of GOD towards glucose and maltose.
+The specificity of GOD towards glucose is well documented.
+78-80 According to reported literature, GOD does not show any significant interaction with non-glucose sugars.
+81,82 In a study by Visvanathan et al., 33 GOD was reported to show considerable interaction with maltose, where the sensitivity of GOD towards maltose was only 25-fold lower than glucose.
+The lowest detection limits for glucose and maltose were 0.01 mg mL-1 and 0.25 mg mL-1 respectively.
+Interestingly, compared to the DNSA method, the GOD/POD method shows higher sensitivity towards maltose, and it also shows a higher linearity for varying concentrations of acarbose than the DNSA method.33 Furthermore, the GOD/POD method was also successfully used to measure α -amylase and α -amylase inhibitory activity of samples; and in a recently published paper, the interaction of products of α -amylase (maltose and other dextrins) with GOD has been proved without doubt through high-performance liquid chromatography (HPLC) studies.
+46 However, despite the presence of the same number of reducing groups in glucose and maltose, there is a clear difference in the sensitivity of GOD towards glucose and maltose.
 Thus, the new method should be tested for its ability to produce identical reducing values for equimolar reduction of maltodextrins to ensure the accuracy of the method in assessing α -amylase activity.
-In addition, inhibition of the enzymes, glucose oxidase and peroxidase and the reduction of hydrogen peroxide by polyphenols is of key concern.84
+In addition, inhibition of the enzymes GOD and POD and the reduction of H2O2 by polyphenols is of key concern.83